A Partially Separable Model for Dynamic Valued Networks: PST ERGM for Dynamic Valued Networks

-These are also generalized formulations of the formation network $\bm{y}^{+,t}$ and the dissolution network $\bm{y}^{-,t}$ in \cite{STERGM}, since binary networks are special cases of valued networks in terms of dyad values.
-In summary, $\bm{y}^{+,t}$ contains the unchanged dyad values from time $t-1$ to time $t$ and those that increased at time $t$, while $\bm{y}^{-,t}$ contains the unchanged dyad values from time $t-1$ to time $t$ and those that decreased at time $t$.
+In summary, $\bm{y}^{+,t}$ contains the unchanged dyad values from time $t-1$ to $t$ and those that increased at time $t$, while $\bm{y}^{-,t}$ contains the unchanged dyad values from time $t-1$ to $t$ and those that decreased at time $t$.
 Furthermore, both of them preserve the momentum when the dyad value starts to change in the opposite direction.
-As the bolded segments shown in Figure \ref{dyad_value}, the momentum of the changes is delayed to the next interval for a model to digest the stimulus.
-Alternatively, $\bm{y}^{+,t}$ and $\bm{y}^{-,t}$ can be considered as latent networks that emphasize the transitions between time $t-1$ and time $t$, instead of two snapshots of the observed networks.
+As the bolded segments shown in Figure \ref{fig:dyad_value}, the momentum of the changes is delayed to the next interval for a model to digest the stimulus.
+Similar to \cite{STERGM}, we substitute the sequence of $T$ observed networks with the sequence of $2\times(T-1)$ extracted networks that focus on dyad value movements, as augmented input data to a model.
+Alternatively, $\bm{y}^{+,t}$ and $\bm{y}^{-,t}$ can be considered as two latent networks that emphasize the transitions between time $t-1$ and $t$, instead of two snapshots of the observed networks $\bm{y}^{t-1}$ and $\bm{y}^{t}$ which give limited information about the dynamics.

+Before proposing the PST ERGM in Section \ref{subsec:model_spec} with details, we further motivate the increment and decrement networks with a comparison between simple fitted models, using the baboons interaction networks \citep{gelardi2020measuring} analyzed in Section \ref{subsec:baboons}.
+As shown in Figure \ref{fig:edge_sum}, the difference in edge sums $\sum_{(i,j)\in\mathbb{Y}} \bm{y}^t_{ij}$ between $t=25$ and $26$ is relatively small.
+Fitting a valued ERGM \citep{ValuedERGM} that involves only the edge sum term to $\bm{y}^{26}$, we notice the coefficient is close to that of the same model fitted to $\bm{y}^{25}$.
+However, fitting the proposed PST ERGM that involves only the edge sum terms to both $\bm{y}^{+,26}$ and $\bm{y}^{-,26}$, we notice the coefficient of $\sum_{(i,j)\in\mathbb{Y}} \bm{y}^{+,26}_{ij}$ is positive and that of $\sum_{(i,j)\in\mathbb{Y}} \bm{y}^{-,26}_{ij}$ is negative.
+The coefficients of the simple fitted models are displayed in \ref{appendix:comparison}.

+In the example with PST ERGM, the positive coefficient indicates an increment among dyad values, while the negative coefficient indicates previously high dyad values tend not to persist to the next time point.
+There is a fluctuation in dyad values between the observed time points, though the edge sums appear to be unchanged at the observed time points.
+From $t=25$ to $26$, the total increment of the dyads that increase is $206$, and the total decrement of the dyads that decrease is $164$, resulting in a net increase of $42$ or $11\%$ of total value changes.
+Without a decomposition that separates dyad value increment and decrement, such dynamics may be neglected.
+Next, we introduce the proposed PST ERGM in details.